leapdao/leapdao-website/src/blog/content/Plasma-Testnet-Launched.md

 description: Our Plasma Testnet launched on Rinkeby running the Driftwood release. 🎉
 ---

-Today we are proud to reveal our first public deployment of a Plasma Network.
+We are proud to reveal our first public deployment of a Plasma Network.
 Testnet Zeta has anchored its first Plasma block in the Rinkeby network on Friday and is since then available for the public to use and test.
-It runs the [0.5 Driftwood Release](https://test.leapdao.org/blog/Plasma-Roadmap/) of the leap-contracts and leap-node code and brings the following features:
+It runs the [0.5 Driftwood Release](https://test.leapdao.org/blog/Plasma-Roadmap/) of the [leap-contracts](https://github.com/leapdao/leap-contracts/releases/tag/v0.2.2) and [leap-node](https://github.com/leapdao/leap-node) code and brings the following features:

-- A More Viable Plasma network built on Tendermint.
+- A [More Viable Plasma](https://www.learnplasma.org/en/learn/mvp.html) network built on [Tendermint](https://tendermint.com/).
 - Single Plasma operator run by LeapDAO community.
 - Ability to transfer ERC20/ERC721 tokens.
-- Contract upgrades secured by Minimal Viable Governance.
+- Contract upgrades secured by [Minimal Viable Governance](/blog/Minimal-Viable-Governance/).

-The 0.5 Driftwood Release is the first step on the LeapDAO roadmap to launch a public Plasma network supporting provable computations.
+The 0.5 Driftwood Release is the first step on the [LeapDAO roadmap](https://test.leapdao.org/blog/Plasma-Roadmap/) to launch a public Plasma network supporting provable computations.
 You can read more about our development proposition in [the whitepaper](https://docs.google.com/document/d/1vStTjqvqZGyiI5AVtpwCIMlHFnzC_4bbixsCfs27-M8).

-No matter if you are a cryptocurrency user or a developer, there is something for you in this release:
+The release is packed with goodies for blockchain users and Dapp developers.
+Here is a short list of features:

 ### For users:
 - Get some tokens from the [testnet faucet](http://testnet.leapdao.org/faucet).